-[Section 34D inserted by No. 13 of 2011 s.
+[Section 34D inserted: No. 13 of 2011 s.
 34.]

 34E.
 Certificates permanently excusing people

 (1) If the sheriff is satisfied that a person is permanently incapable of serving effectively as a juror because of a physical disability or mental impairment, the sheriff may issue a certificate to the person stating that the person is permanently excused from serving as a juror.